It's a funny headline, ladies and gentlemen, from Fox News.

 I don't think a guy who has authoritarian desires and tendencies wants to diminish the office that gives him that power.

-Uh I'm I would fully agree with you if you uh if your speculation was that he was trying to diminish the um uh aura and and the role of the United States in the world as the arbiter of world events.
+I would fully agree with you if your speculation was that he was trying to diminish the aura and the role of the United States in the world as the arbiter of world events.

 I think that really bugs people like Obama.

-And they they they blame so much of the world's problems on the United States uh being involved in things outside our own borders, hence all the apologies that the uh president has given.
+They blame so much of the world's problems on the United States being involved in things outside our own borders, hence all the apologies that the president has given.

-If he's gonna do that, he's still got two years to go in it.
+If he's going to do that, he's still got two years to go in it.

-That that's I've I mean I can understand why you would think that, but he's got to know too that future office holders are going to be Democrats.
+I can understand why you would think that, but he's got to know, too, that future office holders are going to be Democrats.

-Here's a guy's denying federal court rulings on his own health care, but he's a guy that's ignoring federal health court uh court rulings on drilling moratorium, the unconstitutionality of his uh health care bill.
+He's a guy that's ignoring federal health court rulings on drilling moratorium, the unconstitutionality of his health care bill.

 This is a guy who has czars that are unaccountable.